420factorauthentication/game-MAP/README.md

     -   Software engineering
     -   Digital painting and vector graphics
     -   Sound design and music composition
+    -   Game design
+    -   Storytelling
-    -   Productivity in software used for above (Adobe Creative Cloud, DAWs, etc.)
+    -   Productivity in software used for above (IDEs, Adobe Creative Cloud, DAWs, etc.)
 -   Front-end web design
 -   The various web development frameworks, dev tools, and practices out there
 -   Personal style guides / practices for solo or small-team projects